DaniDeveloper11/DaniDeveloper11/README.md

 - Currently studying at Platzi, focusing on full-stack development.
 - Enhancing my skills in modern front-end and backend frameworks.
 - Exploring advanced database management with MongoDB, MySQL, and SQL Server.
-- Experimenting with cloud computing and DevOps practices.

 ### 🤝 Open to Collaboration
 - I'm eager to collaborate on projects that push the boundaries of technology.